gregtwallace/certwarden.com/docs/7_using_certificates/2_client.md

 :::

 Only these environment variables are mandatory:
+- `CW_CLIENT_AES_KEY_BASE64` - The base64 raw url encoding of AES key used for
+  communication between server and client.
+Cert Warden generates this on the Server side.
+It is located under "Edit Certificate" > "Post Processing".
 - `CW_CLIENT_SERVER_ADDRESS` - DNS name of the Cert Warden server.
-Must start with https and have a valids ssl certificate.
+Must start with https and have a valid ssl certificate.
 - `CW_CLIENT_KEY_NAME` - Name of the private key in Cert Warden server.
 - `CW_CLIENT_KEY_APIKEY` - API Key of private key in Cert Warden server.
 - `CW_CLIENT_CERT_NAME` - Name of certificate in Cert Warden server.